adamsmd/BibScrape/README.md

     $ rakubrew build
     $ rakubrew build-zef

+Whichever you do, make sure the language version is at least `6.d`, as in the following.

+    $ perl6 --version
+    This is Rakudo version 2020.07 built on MoarVM version 2020.07 implementing Raku 6.d.

 #### Python 3 and the Development Tools for Python 3

     $ sudo apt install python3 python3-dev